The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Timeboost's Impact on MEV Extraction

 \section{Timeboost's Impact on MEV Extraction}

-In this section, we examine how Timeboost influences MEV extraction by analyzing the prevalence and profitability of timeboosted versus regular arbitrages, as well as their positions within blocks and the role of express-lane controllers.
+In this section, we examine how Timeboost influences MEV extraction by analyzing the prevalence and profitability of timeboosted versus non-timeboosted (i.e., regular) atomic arbitrages, as well as their positions within blocks and the role of express lane controllers.